• Products

 1. Survivor Benefits for Divorced, Widowed Spouses7

-If a couple is divorced and the higher-earning former spouse passes away, the surviving former spouse can still claim up to 100% of the deceased former spouse’s benefit.
+If a couple is divorced and the higher‑earning former spouse passes away, the surviving former spouse may be eligible to receive up to 100% of the deceased former spouse’s benefit amount, depending on claiming age.

 See also: Survivor Benefits for Widowed Spouses illustration in the second scenario.